Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/mint-a-new-position.md

 Here we approve the `nonfungiblePositionManager` to use the contracts' tokens, then populate the `MintParams` struct and assign it to a local variable `params` that will be passed to the `nonfungiblePositionManager` when we call `mint`.

 - By using `TickMath.MIN_TICK` and `TickMath.MAX_TICK`, we are providing liquidity across the whole range of the pool.
-In production you may want to specify a more concentrated position.
+In production you may want to specify a more concentrated position. `tickLower` and `tickUpper` must be divisible by `tickSpacing` otherwise the transaction will revert without reason.

 - We set `amount0Min` and `amount1Min` to zero for the example - but this would be a vulnerability in production.
 A function calling `mint` with no slippage protection would be vulnerable to a frontrunning attack designed to execute the `mint` call at an inaccurate price.
 - For a more secure practice the developer would need to implement a slippage estimation process.